-Contact DHR at (888) 392-3644 or visit dhr.ny.gov/complaint for more information about filing a complaint.
-The website has a complaint form that can be downloaded, filled out, notarized and mailed to DHR.
+Contact DHR sexual harassment hotline at 1 (800) HARASS3 or visit dhr.ny.gov/complaint for more information about filing a complaint.
+This hotline can also provide you with a referral to a volunteer attorney experienced in sexual harassment matters who can provide you with limited free assistance and counsel over the phone.
+The website has a digital complaint form process that can be downloaded, filled out, completed on your computer or mobile devise from start to finish. notarized and mailed to DHR.
 The website also contains contact information for DHR's regional offices across New York State.